February in Warsaw: ideas and tips for making the most of your winter in Warsaw

 A winter walk among the magic lights – 6 spots in Warsaw

-During winter, many parks in Warsaw transform after dark into a magical world of lights, allowing you to spend time outdoors, walking in winter festive scenery.
+During winter, many parks in Warsaw transform after dark into a magical world of lights, allowing you to spend time outdoors, walking in a winter festive scenery.
 Add to that a Christmas tree on Plac Zamkowy and illuminated streets in the center of Warsaw!
-You will find detailed information about Warsaw illuminations festivals and lights displays in our post: Light displays in Warsaw: festive illuminations, lights festivals, and decorations in Warsaw during the 2024/2025 season.
+You will find detailed information on Warsaw’s illuminations, festivals, and light displays in our post: Light displays in Warsaw: festive illuminations, light festivals, and decorations.

-When it starts to snow in Warsaw, we often are asked where is a good place to go sledding and build a snowman in Warsaw.
+When it starts to snow in Warsaw, we are asked where to go sledding and build a snowman.
 Here is a rundown of some popular places in Warsaw by district: Sledging in Warsaw: best spots for sledding in Warsaw.

 Indoor playgrounds and soft play centers in Warsaw

 Are you stuck for ideas on what to do with the kids in Warsaw on a rainy day?
 We’ve rounded up the best indoor and soft play areas in Warsaw in our quest to discover brilliant family attractions in Warsaw.
-Parents have been telling us their favorite play centers in Warsaw, from slides and climbing frames to ball pools, role-play games, and trampolines.
+Parents have been sharing their favorite play centers in Warsaw, including slides, climbing frames, ball pools, role-play games, and trampolines.
 Find the perfect places to go with your kids and get out on your next adventure!
 More in our post: Top indoor play spaces in Warsaw.

 Eating out in one of Warsaw’s indoor food halls